hermesthecat/eimza/projectBrief.md

 *   `current_group`: The current group in the multi-signature workflow.
 *   `group_signatures`: JSON string containing the signatures for each group in the multi-signature workflow.
 *   `group_status`: JSON string containing the status for each group in the multi-signature workflow.

+## Key Files

+*   **index.php:** The main page of the PDF signing application, providing the user interface for uploading PDFs and initiating the signing process.
+*   **sign.php:** Handles the PDF signing process, including validating the uploaded file, saving it to the server, creating a signature record in the database, and generating a sign protocol URL.
+*   **verify.php:** Handles the verification of the digital signature, updating the signature chain in the database, and creating a signed PDF with the signature information added to the footer.
+*   **create_test_pdf.php:** Allows the user to create a simple test PDF file using the TCPDF library.
+*   **error.php:** Displays a user-friendly error page for common HTTP error codes.
+*   **config.php:** Contains various configuration settings for the application, including database credentials, file paths, and security settings.
+*   **includes/SecurityHelper.php:** Provides various security-related functions for the application, such as sanitizing inputs, validating data, and setting security headers.
+*   **includes/Logger.php:** Provides logging functionality for the application.
+*   **includes/SignatureManager.php:** Manages digital signatures in the database, providing methods for creating, retrieving, updating, and searching signature records.
+*   **admin/auth.php:** Provides authentication and authorization functions for the admin panel. **Important Security Vulnerability:** The `validateAdminPassword()` function uses a hardcoded password (`admin123`) for authentication. **This should be replaced with a secure password hashing algorithm and a database lookup.**
+*   **admin/login.php:** Provides the login page for the admin panel. **Important Security Vulnerability:** The script uses hardcoded credentials (`username === 'admin' && $password === 'admin123'`) for authentication. **This should be replaced with a secure password hashing algorithm and a database lookup.**
+*   **admin/logout.php:** Handles the admin logout process.
+*   **admin/retry.php:** Allows an administrator to retry a failed signature process.
+*   **admin/signatures.php:** Displays a list of signature records with pagination and allows administrators to view details and retry failed signatures.
+*   **database.sql:** Defines the database schema for the application.